markbiek/blog/content/2014-01-14-side-effects-of-bike-commuting.md

 ## Extra laundry
 * Dirty clothes set #1: I get up and work out before work.
-* Dirty clothes set #2: I have clothes that I ride too and from work in.
+* Dirty clothes set #2: I have clothes that I ride to and from work in.
 * Dirty clothes set #3: My actual work clothes that I wear all day.

 All minor but amusing things about cycling to work.